xiabob/XBCornerRadius/README.md

 # XBCornerRadius
-Make cornerRadius for UIImageView by swift
+Make cornerRadius for UIView by swift

 # Performance
 iPhone 4s and iOS8